Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

 Next, we discuss the properties of photon emission induced by inelastic electron tunneling.
-The top-most image in Fig. \ref{fig3}a shows a real-space map of the light emitted from the unstructured reference device, recorded with a constant tunnel bias voltage of $V_b = \unit[2.5]{V}$.
-The majority of the emitted light originates from the edges of the device while the remainder of the device area appears dark.
+The top-most image in Fig. \ref{fig3}a shows a real-space map of the light emitted from the unstructured reference device, recorded with a constant tunnel bias voltage of $V_{\rm b} = \unit[2.5]{V}$.
+Light emission is localized to the edges of the device.
 The spectrum of the emitted light, shown in Fig. \ref{fig3}b, is broad and without distinct features, falling off continuously towards shorter wavelengths.
 In the absence of slots, as is the case for the reference device, inelastically tunneling electrons predominantly interact with surface plasmon polaritons (SPPs) associated with the metal-insulator-metal (MIM) configuration \cite{miyazaki06,chen13}.
-The dispersion relation of these modes can be calculated analytically (see Supplementary Information).
-The field of MIM-SPPs is strongly confined between the two metal layers, giving rise to field momenta $\hbar k$ that are much larger than the photon momentum $\hbar k_0$ in free space ($k_0=2\pi/\lambda$, with $\lambda$ being the photon wavelength).
-We find $\hbar k \sim 10 \hbar k_0$ for $\lambda=\unit[1000]{nm}$ increasing to $\hbar k \sim 30 \hbar k_0$ for $\lambda=\unit[500]{nm}$.
-The propagation lengths of these modes vary between $\sim \, \! \unit[350]{nm}$ for $\lambda=\unit[1000]{nm}$ and $< \! \unit[10]{nm}$ for $\lambda=\unit[500]{nm}$.
-In the absence of discontinuities, these modes cannot couple to free-space radiation because of the large momentum mismatch.
-However, scattering due to surface roughness or edges provides the momentum required to overcome this mismatch.
-Hence we only observe light emission from the edges of Device 0. \\[-1.5ex]
+In the absence of discontinuities, these modes cannot couple to free-space radiation because of the large momentum mismatch (c.f.
+Supplementary Information, Section 3.2).
+However, scattering due to surface roughness or edges provides the momentum required to overcome this mismatch. \\[-1.5ex]